Regulations for oral presentations

 Please note that only digital material will be allowed for presentation.

-Length: 5-minute presentation followed by a 1-minute discussion
+Length: 6-minute presentation followed by a 2-minute discussion

-Notifications of acceptance or rejection have been sent out in February 2022 by email.
+Notifications of acceptance or rejection will be sent out in February 2023 by email.
 If you wish to withdraw your paper after notification of acceptance or if you will not be able to attend the meeting, please inform the Congress Services as early as possible.